praeyz/AzureProjects/Ingest_data_with_ASA/README.md

 ## Overview

 In this hands-on lab, I created an SQL DB and Synapse Workspace.
-In the Synapse Workspace, I created a multi-step pipeline that will copy data from my SQL DB and move it to a data lake.
-You will also learn how to create activity dependencies.
+In the Synapse Workspace, I created a multi-step pipeline to copy data from my SQL DB and move it to a data lake.
+I will also generate activity dependencies.

 ## Learning Objectives